tagazok/my-workshops/static-web-apps/tutorial.md

 The `Remote - Containers` extension lets you use a Docker container as a fully-featured development environment.
 The best part is that the extension comes with a list of containers already setup for you... including one for Static Web Apps.

-So, open the VSCode command panel usting `Ctrl + Shift + p` and search for `Add Development Container Configuration Files...`.
+So, open the VSCode command panel using `Ctrl + Shift + p` and search for `Add Development Container Configuration Files...`.
 This will show you a list of pre-configured containers.
 Search for `Azure Static Web Apps` and hit Enter.

 ![Add a Dev Container](media/dev-container.png)